Tympan/Tympan_Rev_E_Hardware/README.md

 ![PROGRAM BUTTON](assets/programButton.png)

-There is an isse with the position of the coin cell battery and the position of the 3pin 2mm header for compatability with Rev D. This affects daughter cards that depend on the 3 pin header position.
+There is an issue with the position of the coin cell battery and the position of the 3pin 2mm header for compatibility with Rev D. This affects daughter cards that depend on the 3 pin header position.

 ![COLLISION](assets/coin_cell_header_collision.png)